LSSTDESC/BlendingToolKit/README.md

 ## Code example

-In what follows we illustrate how to use BTK to generate blended images, run a deblended on them, and evaluate the performance of the deblender using metrics.
+In what follows we illustrate how to use BTK to generate blended images, run a deblender on them, and evaluate the performance of the deblender using metrics.
 For more details on this example see our quick-start notebook at: `notebooks/00-quickstart.ipynb`